nnja/python/website/content/02-introduction-to-python/175-running-code/20-print-tips.md

 ```

 {{% notice tip %}}
-Tip: As you continue your Python journey, try using a debugger like the built-in `pdb` instead of the `print()` function to really dive into what your code is doing under the hood.
+Tip: As you continue your Python journey, try using a debugger, like the built-in `pdb` instead of the `print()` function to really dive into what your code is doing under the hood.
 {{% /notice %}}